c0nnex/7dtdmanager/README.md

 ## Windows

-.Net Framework 4.0 (or higher) is needed to run 7dtdmanager
+.Net Framework 4.0 (or higher) is needed to run 7DTDManager

+Just run the executable to get going.